Breaking Through (2022 film)

 Breaking Through (我心飞扬 (Wǒ xīn fēi yáng, Float in the Sky)) is a 2022 Chinese sports drama film from director Wang Fangfang, and stars Meng Meiqi and Xia Yu.
-The film, which is based on true events and of short-track speed skater Yang Yang, follows the Chinese national short-track speed skating team as they attempt to prevail in winning a gold medal at the 2002 Winter Olympics in Salt Lake City, United States.
+The film, which is based on true events of short-track speed skater Yang Yang, follows the Chinese national short-track speed skating team as they attempt to prevail in winning a gold medal at the 2002 Winter Olympics in Salt Lake City, Utah.

 Synopsis

 In 1980, China participated in that year's Winter Olympic Games, where it failed to receive a gold medal.
 The country then contested several subsequent games, each time also failing to do so.
 For the 2002 Olympics, short speed skating coach Qin Shan (Xia Yu) forms the Chinese short-track speed skating national team with its representative being Yang Fan (Meng Meiqi).